MicrosoftDocs/power-platform/power-platform/admin/unified-experience/admin-trials.md

 To improve this experience, Microsoft has made available free subscription-based trial environments for finance and operations apps, including Dynamics 365 Finance, Supply Chain Management, Project Operations, and Commerce apps.

 > [!IMPORTANT]
+>
+> - This is a preview feature.
+> - Preview features aren't meant for production use and may have restricted functionality.
+These features are available before an official release so that customers can get early access and provide feedback.
-> The trial environments don't support development with Visual Studio.
+> - > The trial environments don't support development with Visual Studio.
 For development, you will need a developer-focused sandbox environment.
 More information: [Install and configure development tools](/power-platform/developer/unified-experience/finance-operations-install-config-tools).

 ## Acquire a free subscription-based trial license